websevicesproject2019/TransactionService/README.md

 # TransactionService
-This repository implements all method for managing account and opeations on it in our application.
+This service implement all method for managing account and opeations on it in our application.